Kevinc023032/Tri-3-Thingy/Test Prep Study.md

 -  I think that Del Norte can use crowdsoucing to help solve some issues that we are facing .
 My final could be better with crowdsoucing since we can work better together.

 ### 5.5: Legal and Ethical Concerns
+- Things created on the internet are propety of the creators
+- Copyright gives your IP protection and prevents people from using it
+- Intellectual property: a work or invention that is the result of creativity where they have the rights to create things
+- You can use materials created by others using Creative commons, open source, open access
+- Creative commons: gives free licences to others and how the creations can be used
+- Open source: an online source that is free form any restrictions and is free to use
+- Open access: online sources that are distrubed online and is openly available

 ### GH Actions

-- Intellectual property: a work or invention that is the result of creativity where they have the rights to create things

 1. When you create a GitHub repository it requests a license type.
 Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.
 2. Make a license for your personal and Team project.
 Document license you picked and why.